 She is a 2012 and 2014 MakeWork grantee and received a Tennessee Arts Commission Individual Artist’s Fellowship for 2017.
 Her work has appeared in many publications including Guernica, Electric Literature, Glimmer Train, The Critical Flame, The Writer’s Chronicle, The Collagist, and The Nervous Breakdown.

 Sybil received her MFA in creative writing from the Vermont College of Fine Arts.
 She spent twelve years teaching in South Korea before returning to the States in 2007.
-During her extensive travels throughout Asia, she became increasingly interested in the allure and alienation of American travelers and expatriates, and this has heavily influenced her writing.
-Her family live in South Africa and Turkey, and she is working on a book about how governments affect families.
+With family in Turkey and South Africa and family roots in the American South, she is interested in borders of all kinds.
 A UC Foundation Professor of English at the University of Tennessee at Chattanooga, Sybil lives in Chattanooga with her husband.
 In 2015 she was a Visiting Professor at Middle Eastern Technical University in North Cyprus.
 She is on faculty at the Yale Writers’ Workshop and at VCFA’s international low residency MFA.